nicxleo/your-first-pwapp/README.md

 # Your First Progressive Web App Codelab

-These are the resource files needed for th
+These are the resource files needed for the
 [Your First Progressive Web App][codelab] codelab.

 In this codelab, you'll  build a weather web app using Progressive Web App